A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract

 Overall, we decided that setting \(\widetilde{m} = 5\) and \(\widetilde{n} = 4\) provides a good compromise between specificity, generalization, and compactness.
 We note that this choice also limits the effects of overfitting.

-\section{Using the Model for Tracking Motion Capture Data}
+\section{Using the model for tracking motion capture data}

-After having derived our final model, we investigated if it could be used to reliably track the tongue motion capture data of an unknown speaker and to generate a plausible animation from it.
+After having derived our final model with \(\widetilde{m} = 5\) and \(\widetilde{n} = 4\), we investigated if it could be used to reliably track the tongue motion capture data of an unknown speaker and to generate a plausible animation from it.
 To this end, we decided to use \ac{ema} data from a previous study \citep{Steiner2014ISSP}.
-In broad terms, \ac{ema} uses an electromagnetic field to track the position of coils that are attached to specific points of interest, \eg, on the tongue surface.
-This modality can provide data with a high temporal resolution, but only gives access to a sparse set of points.
+This study focuses on the German language and consists of speakers that are not part of the Ultrax data. \Ac{ema} uses alternating electromagnetic fields to track the position of coils that are attached to specific points of interest, \eg, on the tongue surface; this modality can provide data with a high temporal resolution, but only gives access to a sparse set of points.